rtCamp/ps-analysis-tool-wiki/Locale.md

 1. Open Settings.
 2. Open "Language and Region".
-3. Click on Manage Installed Languages.
+3. Click on "Manage Installed Languages".
-4. Click on Install / Remove Languages.
+4. Click on "Install / Remove Languages".
 5. Select your desired language from the list.
 6. Open "Language and Region" again.
 7. Click on language section and select your desired language.
 8. Restart your system.

 ## Get PSAT CLI Reports in Your Language
-You can view PSAT CLI reports in your preferred language by setting the -l or --locale option when running the command.
+You can view PSAT CLI reports in your preferred language by using the `-l` or `--locale` option when running the command, by default the language is set to English.

-Supported Languages
+### Supported Languages

 PSAT CLI currently supports the following languages with their respective language codes:
 |        Language      |       Code          |